buddhist-uni/buddhist-uni.github.io/_tags/communication.md

 illustration_center_x: 90%
 illustration_center_y: 30%
 illustration_caption: >-
-  A diverse group of stakeholders met in 2018 around a simple, lace-covered table in Nueva Loja to discuss the needs of Sucumbíos' children with representatives of
+  Stakeholders met around a simple, lace-covered table in Nueva Loja to discuss the needs of Sucumbíos' children with representatives of
-  <a href="https://commons.wikimedia.org/wiki/File:Amparo_Pe%C3%B1aherrera_at_a_meeting_in_Ecuador_in_2018.jpg">UNICEF Ecuador</a>.
+  <a href="https://commons.wikimedia.org/wiki/File:Amparo_Pe%C3%B1aherrera_at_a_meeting_in_Ecuador_in_2018.jpg">UNICEF Ecuador in 2018</a>.
-  Most of the table is taken up by a large outline of the province, notes, and various writing implements.
+  Most of the table is taken up by a large outline of the province, note paper, and various writing implements.
-  Women around the table indicate that they are thoughtfully listening to the woman closest to the camera by making eye contact with her and by placing their left hand near their lips.
+  A woman at the table indicates that she is thoughtfully listening to the woman speaking by making eye contact and by placing her left hand on her (own) face, near her lips.
-  Humans use a large variety of "media" (from maps to body language) to share their knowledge, thoughts, and feelings with each other and to cooperate towards their shared goals.
+  Humans use a large variety of "media" (from phones to body language) to share their knowledge, thoughts, and feelings with each other and to coordinate their activities.
 image: https://illeakyw.sirv.com/Images/banners/railway_crossing_Kamakura_Japan.jpg
 image_width: 2560
 image_height: 1707